Bulk loaded liquid propellants

-Bulk loaded liquid propellants are an artillery technology that was pursued at the U.S. Army Research Laboratory and U.S. Naval Weapons Center from the 1950s through the 1990s.
+Bulk-loaded liquid propellants (BLP) are an artillery technology that was pursued at the U.S. Army Research Laboratory and U.S. Naval Weapons Center from the 1950s through the 1990s.
 The advantages would be simpler guns and a wider range of tactical and logistic options.
 Better accuracy and tactical flexibility would theoretically come from standard shells with varying propellant loads, and logistic simplification by eliminating varying powder loads.

 In general, BLP guns have proven to be unsafe to operate, and they have never entered service.

 Gun fuels

 Several propellants were tried in various programs: